Urim, Israel: History

 Kibbutz Urim was founded on 6 October 1946 as one of the 11 points in the Negev by a gar'in of young Jews from Bulgaria, later joined by North American members of Habonim.
-According to Walid Khalidi, Urim was established on land which had belonged to the Palestinian village of Al-Imara.
+According to Walid Khalidi, Urim was established on land of the Palestinian village of Al-Imara.
 Al-Imara became depopulated in the 1948 Arab–Israeli War, and Urim was established about 1 km south of the village site.

 Economy

 Kibbutz Urim operated a blanket factory that was devastated by fire in the 1980s.
 Today Noam Urim manufactures needle-punched nonwoven fabrics.
 Kibbutz Urim is a co-owner of Ora Field Crops, which is operates together with Kibbutz Kissufim also in the northwestern Negev.

 The cultivated area is about 27,000 dunam (almost 6,700 acres).
 Over two-thirds of the fields are irrigated from water sources supplied by water mains with hydraulic valves, communications and automation networks.
 Autumn crops include potatoes, carrots, radishes, wheat, barley and onions; spring crops include sunflowers, peanuts and corn.
 The summer crop is table grapes.